LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 In a game with more possible commands, the code would only get more repetitious!
-You would like to think of having a loop to go through repetitious code.
+You would like to think of having a loop to replace the repetitious code.

 A major use of a C# interface will allow this all to work